ComfyCodersBV/laravel-pest-recorder/README.md

     --viewport-size=1920,1080
 ```

-## Available flags / options (with their default values)
+## Available flags / options
-The environment variable, obliged when using --migrate=true
+The environment variable, obliged when using --migrate-fresh=true
 ```cli
 --env=testing
 ```